System Curve and Pump Performance Curve

 Selection of Pump

-The operating point is where the system curve and the actual pump curve intersect.
+The operating point is where the system curve and the actual pump curve intersects.

 Best Efficiency Point - BEP

-Special consideration should be taken for applications where the system conditions change frequently during operation.
-This is often the situation for heating and air conditioning system or water supply systems with variable consumption and modulating valves.
+Special considerations should be taken for applications where system conditions frequently changes during operation - like applications for heating and air conditioning systems or water supply systems with variable consumption and modulating valves.

 Carry Out